Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

 #### `MashupPlatform.operator.createOutputEndpoint` method
 > new in WireCloud 0.8.0 / Widget API v2

-This method creates a dynamic input endpoint.
+This method creates a dynamic output endpoint.

+This method is only available when making use of the `DashboardManagement` feature.

 ```javascript
 MashupPlatform.operator.createOutputEndpoint();